What is a Wood Destroying Insect Inspection?

 A wood destroying insect inspection is an inspection carried out by a certified pest control professional for the purpose of evaluating the presence of wood destroying insects in a home.
 Wood destroying insect inspection reports are always required for VA mortgages and VA refinances and may be part of conventional refinances, HUD mortgages, or general building inspections.
 In conventional real estate transactions is not uncommon for buyers to request a wood destroying insect inspection before agreeing to purchase a property.

 The most well-known type of wood destroying insect is the termite.
 Termites feed on moist or decaying wood and hence can do a lot of damage to a home once they have become infested.
-Termites, however, are not native to Michigan and are typically not found in here except in the southernmost counties bordering Indiana.
+Termites, however, are not native to Colorado and are typically not found in here except in the southernmost counties bordering Indiana.
 Even there they are very rare.

 What Wood Destroying Inspection Consist Of?

 Plan on a wood destroying insect inspection taking a minimum of one hour.
 During that time, Creature Control’s technician will do a thorough evaluation of the structure looking for signs of wood destroying insect activity.
 This may be live insects, of course, but also includes dead insects, boring activity, exit holes, frass (powdery excreta of insects), sawdust, or shelter tubes.
 The technician will note what evidence of insect activity he sees.
 Visible damage due to wood destroying insects will be documented.
 If there is no evidence of wood destroying insects, this will be noted.

 Besides the main level of your home, the technician may need access to basements, crawlspaces, attic, garage, exteriors, porches, and any additions.
 If a technician cannot get access to one or all of these areas, he will note this on his report.